The pros and cons of facial recognition technology

 When combined with aging software that shows how the child would look several years later, facial recognition can even help find someone who’s been missing for years.

 Protects businesses against theft

-Business owners use facial recognition software in conjunction with security cameras to identify people who’ve been caught stealing or were suspected of shoplifting as they enter the stores.
+Business owners use facial recognition software and security cameras to identify known or suspected thieves as they enter their stores.
 This preemptive security measure can help prevent shoplifting.

 Since people are less likely to commit a crime when they know they are being watched, the technology also serves as a deterrent.

 Strengthens security measures

 Facial recognition also helps improve safety and security too.